aviskase/aviskase.github.io/_posts/en/2019-07-30-en-am-for-task-management.md

 Backwards day recall is a technique also used to recall things.
 You sit down and try to remember today in detail in backwards: from now to the morning.

-#### Empty inboxes: paper, gmail, outlook, jotter, AM
+#### Empty inboxes: paper, gmail, outlook, joplin, AM

 Categorize everything and clean up all inboxes I can have.
-First go with paper notes, then emails (gmail + outlook), then note taking application (for now it's Jotter), and finally AM category *Inbox*
+First go with paper notes, then emails (gmail + outlook), then note taking application (for now it's Joplin), and finally AM category *Inbox*

 If you see something that should be planned for this month, set it right away.